-This study investigated two methods that can be used to calculate the lateral deflection and the number of segments that move in a PWB after a vehicle has struck the traffic barrier.
+This study investigated two methods that can be used to calculate the lateral deflection and the number of segments that move in a Plastic Water-Filled Barrier (referred to in the study as a “PWB”) after a vehicle has struck the traffic barrier.
 In the first method, theoretical equations were developed based on the conservation of energy.
-The second method used MADYMO simulations to calculate how the barrier deformed.
+The second method used MADYMO (MAthematical DYnamic MOdels) simulations to calculate how the barrier deformed.

 The significance of this study is that cost-effective methods developed in this research can be used so that lateral deflections of almost all certified PWB systems under different impact conditions can be determined.
 Had full-scale crash tests been used to obtain the curve, the cost would have been considerable.

-The findings of this study would be useful for both PWB providers and users.
-PWB designers can now provide more information about their PWB products such as the possible working width and the number of segments that would most likely move for different impact severities.
+The findings of this study would be useful for both Plastic Water-filled Barrier providers and users.
+PWB designers can now provide more information about their products, such as the possible working width and the number of segments that would most likely move for different impact severities.
 Highway engineers can also use the findings of this study to properly select and install a PWB system for different site and traffic conditions.

 If you’re interested in using plastic water-filled barricades for a road construction projects, check out our most popular product, the 42″ Jersey Shape LCD, which is rated for high speed construction zones.